wiserl/fs-corejs-functions-basics/README.md

 }
 ```

-Arrow functions cn additionally tidy up the functions by removing the curly braces when the function is a simple one liner.
+Arrow functions can additionally tidy up the functions by removing the curly braces when the function is a simple one liner.
 The code will return the expression after the arrow.

 ```js
 const say = () => 'Hello';